acnash/SilentWealth/README.md

 - `--quantity` the number of stocks to trade (not applicable for BTC).
 - `--frame_size` trade windows in minutes.
 Typically, set this to `1` or `5`.
 - `--account` Set to `paper` or `live`.
-- `--stop_loss_percent` 0 to 1 as a fraction from the trade value e.g., 0.01 sets a -1% stop loss below the trade value.
+- `--stop_loss_percent` 0 to 1 as a fraction from the stock value e.g., 0.01 sets a -1% stop loss below the stock value.

 ### Adjusting BUY/SELL conditions: